snt-arg/unitree_ros/README.md

 git clone --recurse-submodules https://github.com/snt-arg/unitree_ros.git
 ```

-Once you have cloned this repository, you will need to build it using Colcon.
+Once you have cloned this repository, you will need to build it using Colcon.This project is licensed under the SnT academic license - see the LICENSE for more details.

 ```sh
 cd ~/unitree_ws